Shuvo-Hasan/DeepLearning.AI-TensorFlow-Developer/README.md

 # DeepLearning.AI-TensorFlow-Developer
-This is my attempt to document and note the contents of DeepLearning.AI TensorFlow Developer Professional Certificate
+This is my attempt to document and taking personal notes from DeepLearning.AI TensorFlow Developer Professional Certificate